gazal1994/fullstack-redis-app/INSTALL_README.md

 # User Management System - Quick Install

-This simplified installation script will clone the repository to the same directory where you run it from.
+This installation script will clone the repository to the same directory where you run it from and then execute the deployment script.

 ## Quick Start